Open Access Image

 The selection process for this program is based on specific criteria, each carrying a different weight in the evaluation:

-Foundational Photography or 3D Modeling Knowledge (10%): While not mandatory, candidates with a basic understanding of photography concepts or prior experience in 3D modeling will have an advantage, as it can facilitate the learning process.
+Foundational Photography or 3D Modeling Knowledge (20%): While not mandatory, candidates with a basic understanding of photography concepts or prior experience in 3D modeling will have an advantage, as this knowledge can help facilitate learning.

 These criteria, with their respective weightings, help ensure a comprehensive and fair assessment of all applicants, ultimately selecting individuals who are not only passionate about heritage but also well-positioned to make a meaningful impact with the skills they acquire.